scaleway/terraform-provider-scaleway/docs/resources/cockpit_grafana_user.md

 ## Arguments reference

+This section lists the arguments that are supported:

 - `login` - (Required) The username of the Grafana user.
 The `admin` user is not yet available for creation.
-You need your Grafana username to log in to your Grafana dashboard.
+You need your Grafana username to log in to Grafana and access your dashboards.
 - `role` - (Required) The role assigned to the Grafana user.
 Must be `editor` or `viewer`.
-- `project_id` - (Defaults to Project ID speficied in the [provider's configuration](../index.md#project_id)) The ID of the Project the Cockpit is associated with.
+- `project_id` - (Defaults to Project ID speficied in the [provider configuration](../index.md#project_id)) The ID of the Project the Cockpit is associated with.

 ## Attributes reference

-This section lists the attributes that are automatically exported when the `cockpit_grafana_user` resource is created:
+This section lists the attributes that are exported when the `scaleway_cockpit_grafana_user` resource is created:

 - `password` - The password of the Grafana user.

 ## Import

-This section explains how to import Grafana users using the ID of the Project associated with Cockpit, and the Grafana user ID in the format `{project_id}/{grafana_user_id}`.
+This section explains how to import Grafana users using the ID of the Project associated with Cockpit, and the Grafana user ID in the `{project_id}/{grafana_user_id}` format.

 ```bash
 terraform import scaleway_cockpit_grafana_user.main 11111111-1111-1111-1111-111111111111/2